Best RDP & VPN Alternative 2023 – Splashtop Remote Access

 Splashtop is a high-performance alternative to your RDP/VPN infrastructure

 Legacy VPN a Nightmare?
-Fed-up with RDP?
-Is It Slow and Costly?
+Fed-up With Slow and Expensive RDP?

-Common problems of using legacy remote access means through RDP over a VPN include:
+Common problems of using legacy remote access through RDP over a VPN:

-- The BYOD trend poses an increased security risk (60% of employees use a smartphone for work)
+- Increased security risk (especially with the BYOD trend where 60% of employees use a smartphone for work)